Endless Love (song)

-"Endless Love" is a song written by Lionel Richie and originally recorded as a duet between Richie and singer/actress Diana Ross.
+"Endless Love" is a song written and produced by Lionel Richie and originally recorded as a duet between Richie and singer/actress Diana Ross for the soundtrack to the coming-of-age film of the same name, starring Brooke Shields.
 In this ballad, the singers declare their "endless love" for one another.
 It was covered by Luther Vandross with R&B-pop singer Mariah Carey, and also by country music singer Shania Twain.
 Billboard has named the original version as the greatest song duet of all time.
+It was Ross' final single with Motown Records as she would sign with RCA Records shortly before its release and Richie's first single as a solo artist prior to him leaving his longtime band, the Commodores.